 As an all-in-one project management software, ProofHub brings what Slack lacks.
 The project management software gives users complete control over multiple projects and teams from a single, centralized location.
 With all tools under one roof, ProofHub allows project managers, team members, clients, and stakeholders to share a single platform for effective collaboration and management.

 With ProofHub, you don’t need to invest in multiple tools to manage projects, which can prove to be a financial burden for small businesses with small teams.
-With ProofHub’s simple, fixed pricing plans, you can grow your team without worrying about increasing per-user membership costs.
+With ProofHub’s simple pricing plans, you can grow your team without worrying about increasing per-user membership costs.

 Let’s take a look at some of the most powerful features of ProofHub.